 Ethiopia is the third-largest refugee-hosting country in Africa, sheltering over 800 000 registered refugees and asylum-seekers, according to the UN human rights agency.

 The country – which has been responding to the worst desert locust invasion in 25 years – has also witnessed many of its citizens being displaced due to conflict in recent years.

-Featured Image: The project will safeguard agricultural livelihoods of internally displaced persons, refugees and host communities.
+Featured Image: The project will safeguard the agricultural livelihoods of internally displaced persons, refugees, and host communities.
 [Photo File/FAO]